Skip Navigation

 All students, seventh through twelfth grade, are introduced to a variety of works, both literature and nonfiction, which will allow them to practice the skills necessary to discern purpose, tone, and meaning while being able to effectively communicate these ideas through writing and speaking.
 Spelling, vocabulary, and grammar will be included in the writing portion of the classes, and classic literature along with more contemporary works will be used to teach critical thinking and analysis.
 Honors, Dual Enroll, and AP classes are offered at the high school level, and all students are exposed to and interact with universal themes through a Christian worldview that will assist them in understanding their place and purpose in life.

-Wendi Pollard, English Department Chair
+Dr. Wendi Pollard, English Department Chair

 The History Department provides students, grades 7-12, opportunities to become literate, analytical thinkers capable of making informed decisions about the world and its people while also preparing them to participate responsibly in society at local, state, national, and international levels.

-Through studies of geography, civilizations, and government, students will learn how History provides us the opportunity to understand the world around us and how we have reached this point in time.
+Through studies of geography, civilizations, and government, students will learn how history provides us the opportunity to understand the world around us and how we have reached this point in time.
 By obtaining a better grasp of how things have been, students will be able to be better prepared for their role as informed, responsible citizens as adults.
 Honors/Dual Enrollment Courses are currently offered for the 10th and 11th grades and new advanced offerings will be offered in the next couple of years.

-Rachel Lowery, History Department Chair
+Shellie Burgreen, History Department Chair

 The Math Department strives to impart critical thinking skills in a mathematical context.
 Mathematics has many applications for the real world and critical thinking is a necessity for success as a member of society and as a follower of Christ.
 At its core, math is a window to view the world as God has created it.
 The order and reasoning of mathematics come from our creator.